 Answer – We have supported and implemented both optional extended-day kindergarten (O.E.K.) and preschool in Granite School District for many years, and will take advantage of any opportunity we have to expand and/or improve these programs.
 When the Utah State Board of Education made grant funds available in the preschool area for this year, we eagerly applied.
 We’re delighted that we had funding awarded to serve an additional 500 students with preschool services.
 Should the state make additional funding available to expand O.E.K. services, we will certainly do all we can to be awarded those funds as well.

-Thanks for the comment and thanks to Teaching & Learning Services for assistance in responding.
+Thanks for the comment and thanks to Student Learning & Support for assistance in responding.